-SPECIALIST STUDY REQUIRED SPECIALIST PROFESSIONAL BODY

-(Minimum Qualification) (Professional Registration)

-Terrestrial Ecology and BSc Honours degree in SACNASP

-Botanical Study Ecology or Botany or

-Zoology or related field

-Aquatic Ecology and Wetland BSc Honours degree in SACNASP

-Assessment Ecology or Aquatic

-Science or related field

-Freshwater Study BSc Honours degree in SACNASP

-Chemistry or Microbiology

-or related field

-Heritage and Paleontological BSc Honours degree in SACNASP

-Impact Assessment Archaeology or Human

-Geography or History or

-related field

-Social and Economic Impact ESSA or SACSSP

-Assessment Economics or Sociology

-or related social science

-Agricultural Impact Assessment BSc Honours degree in SACNASP or ECSA

-Agriculture (Agronomy),

-Agricultural Engineering

-or Agricultural Economics

-(Agronomics)

-Traffic and Access Roads BSc Honours in Civil ECSA

-Impact Assessment Engineering or Highway

-Engineering or Traffic •

-Engineering F004

-Electrical Network Study BSc Honours Electrical ECSA

-Engineering
+REQUIRED SPECIALIST PROFESSIONAL BODY SPECIALIST STUDY (Minimum Qualification) (Professional Registration) Terrestrial Ecology and BSc Honours degree in SACNASP or equivalent Botanical Study Ecology or Botany or (Professional Scientist) Zoology or related field Aquatic Ecology and Wetland BSc Honours degree in SACNASP or equivalent Study Ecology or Aquatic (Professional Scientist) Science or related field Freshwater Study BSc Honours degree in SACNASP or equivalent Hydrology or Microbiology (Professional Scientist) or Chemistry or related field Heritage and Palaeontological BSc/BA Honours degree SACNASP or ASAPA or Study in Archaeology or related equivalent field (Professional Scientist) Socioeconomic Impact BSc Honours degree in ESSA or IAIA or equivalent Assessment Economics or Social (Professional Economist) Science or related field encolaties estudy REQUIRED SPECIALIST PROFESSIONAL BODY SPECIALIST STUDY (Minimum Qualification) (Professional Registration) Agricultural Impact Assessment BSc Honours degree in SACNASP (or equivalent) or Agriculture (Agronomy) or ECSA Agricultural Economics (Professional Engineer or (Agronomics) or Soil Scientist) Science or BSc Eng/BEng Agricultural Engineering Traffic and Access Roads Study BSc Eng/BEng Civil ECSA Engineering or Highway (Professional Engineer) Engineering or Traffic Engineering Electrical Network Study BSc Eng/BEng Electrical ECSA Engineering (Professional Engineer)

-Bidders shall make provision in their Financial Proposal for all costs associated with conducting the above-mentioned specialist studies for the proposed project.
-A list of the proposed specialists must be included in the Technical Proposal, together with their curriculum vitae and previous experience on similar projects.
+Bidders must make provision in their Financial Proposal for all costs associated with conducting the above-mentioned specialist studies for the proposed project.
+A list of the proposed specialists must appear in the Technical Proposal together with their curriculum vitae showing previous experience on similar projects.

-Should further unforeseen specialist studies be identified as critical to obtain environmental authorisation, the necessary specialist sub-consultants will need to be appointed.
-If such a need arises, the PSP shall be required to submit a comprehensive motivation for approval by DWS, which shall include a detailed cost proposal.
-The specialist sub-consultants are then be appointed and paid via the Provisional Sum described in Section 8.2.3.
+Should further unforeseen specialist studies be identified as critical for obtaining environmental authorisation, the necessary specialist sub-consultants will need to be appointed.
+In that event, the PSP shall be required to submit a comprehensive motivation for approval by DWS, which shall include a detailed task budget.
+The specialist sub-consultants are then appointed and paid via a Variation Order that must be approved by DWS prior to commencement of the additional scope.